-8.11 Appointment Process.
+- 8.10 Reappointment Process.
+Prior to the beginning of the open competitive process, an ad hoc committee of the Council will be chosen, by lot, to review and recommend incumbents for a second term.
+The recommendations will be based upon past performance and made in consultation with the appropriate Board or Commission chair for presentation to the City Council at the next regular meeting. - 8.11 Application Process.
+Openings for advisory board positions shall be widely advertised in local newspapers, as well as other means available and appropriate for this purpose.
+Applicants shall be required to complete a City application form provided for this purpose, and to submit a completed application by the specified recruitment deadline.
+Late applications will not be accepted; however, the City Council may choose to extend an application deadline, if necessary, to obtain a sufficient number of applicants for consideration.
+Copies of all applications will be provided to the City Council. - 8.12 Appointment Process.
 Upon receipt of applications, the Council will review the applications and reduce the number of applicants for interview to three applicants for each vacancy.
 For example, if there were one vacancy on a board or commission, the Council would reduce the pool of applicants to be considered to three.
 If there were two vacancies, the Council would reduce the pool of applicants to be considered to six.
-In cases where the number of applicants for interview require a reduction from the number that have applied, an ad hoc committee of the Council will be appointed by lot to review and recommend to the entire Council those to be interviewed for each board or commission and those recommended not to be interviewed.
+In cases where the number of applicants for interview require a reduction from the number that have applied, the ad hoc committee of the Council will recommend to the entire Council those to be interviewed for each board or commission and those recommended not to be interviewed.

 Interviews of applicants shall be conducted in open session.
 The chairperson of the respective advisory board (or a representative) will also be invited to attend the interviews, and may participate in the process to the degree desired by the Council.
-Upon completion of the interviews, the Council shall make its appointments in open session.
-Following appointment, the appointee, as well as all other candidates, will be notified in writing of the Council's decision.
+Upon completion of the interviews, the Council shall, in open session, make its reappointments of incumbents and appointments of new members and may designate alternates that could be considered for appointment in the event of a vacancy occurring within six months of the appointment through resignation or removal.
+Following appointment, the appointee and alternates, as well as all other candidates, will be notified in writing of the Council's decision.

-8.12 Criteria for Removal.
-Failure to continue to meet the criteria for reappointment to boards and commissions and the attendance standard set forth above is cause for the removal of a member of a board or commission by a majority vote of the Council.
+- 8.13 Criteria for Removal.
+Failure to continue to meet the criteria for reappointment to boards and commissions and the attendance standard set forth above is cause for the removal of a member of a board or commission by a majority vote of the Council. - 8.14 Open Government Training Requirement.
+Within 90 days of assuming their positions, all members of boards and commissions appointed by the City Council must receive the training required by the Open Government Trainings Act regarding the Open Public Meetings Act.